 On Getting Older: Airports and TattoosSep 29, 2022

 Consequently, I’ve spent a lot of time in airports, observing the traveling public.
 And man, oh man, there's a lot to observe.
 I am appalled at what I see.
 It is almost like people make a deliberate effort to look slovenly.
-I know this isn’t the ‘40s when men wore suits and ladies wore dresses.
+I know this isn’t the ‘40s when men wore suits and ladies wore dresses - thank God.
 People dress for comfort – fine with me.
 But you can still look neat and put together.
 Sweatpants, flip-flops – really?
 That’s the best you’ve got in your closet?
 And men with the sleeves cut off.
 Why?

 Sweatpants on a plane?

 For a man of my age, this looks disrespectful.
 Disrespectful to oneself, in that you didn’t event think it was important to present yourself in a socially acceptable way to others, and disrespectful to others in that you didn't see them as consequential enough to matter how you present yourself in public.
 After all, you’ll never run into those people again, will you?
 So who cares?
 I get that people are dressing for comfort in what will be, almost by definition, an uncomfortable flight.
-But you can still wear jeans and a polo and looks stylish and put-together.
+But you can still wear nice jeans and a polo and looks stylish and put-together.

 How fat we've gotten!

 And how fat we’ve all gotten!
+Me included.
 This is a subject I’ll address very personally in another post.
 Please dear God not next to me, as I sit in my seat and watch one obese person after another seek out their seats became a common prayer.
 I want to say, Dude – you know that fat butt of yours is never ever gonna fit in a coach seat!
 If I'm flying coach I choose an emergency row seat because they have a tremendous amount of footroom.
 Consequently, many large people choose those seats - and some of them have sides, so that one person cannot spill over into another's seat.
 And I've spent many flights wondering just how that person managed to stuff him/herself in, but glad for the barrier.

 And now the tatts.
 It used to be that men who went to sea got tatts, and that was about it.
 Some days I think I’m the only man left without one.
-God specifically prohibited them in Lev.
-19:28.
+Did you know that God specifically prohibited them in Lev.
+19:28?
 As a Christian I believe we are under a new covenant and the Jewish law is fulfilled in Christ, but still – if God didn’t allow them back then something tells me that He’s not too crazy about them now.
 And women being tatted up – I just don’t get it.
 Still – none of my business what other people choose.
 If you think a snake crawling up your neck is attractive-looking and will help you get a better job then go for it.
 Been to Starbucks lately?
 Like the Starwars bar scene.
 Seems like tatts and piercings are a required part of the dress code.

 No more suits